sevenseacat/IntegrateMeTestRLe/doc/considerations.md

 ## Competition management

 * In a real app, there would be authentication locking access to the admin namespace.
 Typically I would do this by placing a `before_action` method in the `Admin::ApplicationController` that applies to every action, and checks for an authenticated user.

+* I've integrated Webpacker into the app for Elm support, and also ensured that the existing Angular code continues to work.
+This integration is really only relevant to this sample app so I can show my Elm skills - it may be suboptimal, but it works!